garimasingla16/HealthAgents/README.md

    - **Refiner Agent:** Enhances drafts for better quality.
    - **Sanitize Validator Agent:** Ensures all PHI has been removed.

-6. **Logger**
-   - Records all interactions, inputs, outputs, and errors.
-   - Facilitates monitoring and debugging.

 ## Installation

 ### Prerequisites